 There are two design differences in the internal workings of fishing swivels:~

-They're produced in three configurations:~
+They're produced in several configurations:~

 Let's take a look at each of these: